Sunday Independent (Ireland): Digital archives

-The Sunday Independent is available on the Irish Newspaper Archives website up to 2004 you will only find "Black-And-White" microfilm pages but since 2005 the pages of the Sunday Independent online in colour.
+The Sunday Independent is available on the Irish Newspaper Archives and from 1959 to October 2006 at the British Newspaper Archive.

-The newspaper is available at Independent.ie.

-(1959-October 2006) online at British Newspaper Archive.

 Content

 The newspaper is a general Sunday newspaper, covering news and politics.
 It is published in five sections: News, Sport, Business, Property, and Living, as well as a magazine section.
 In terms of news, while the newspaper maintains a broadsheet outlook, it has come in for much criticism lately due to its increasing emphasis on lifestyle features in the main section.
 It has also been criticised for regularly tending towards sensationalism, and for the often opinion-focused, rather than news-focused nature of its articles.
 It is probably better described as a middle-of-the-road newspaper, rather than a newspaper of record.
-In the 1980s and 1990s, the Deputy Editor was Anne Harris.
+In the 1980s and 1990s, the deputy editor was Anne Harris.

-The Sunday Independent has become one of the most controversial publications in Ireland; an article in Magill magazine about the newspaper stated, "Its critics have characterised it as nasty and narcissistic, its supporters as lively and libidinous, a tornado of fresh air in a stale and shrinking industry".
+A 1997 article in Magill magazine about the newspaper stated, "Its critics have characterised it as nasty and narcissistic, its supporters as lively and libidinous, a tornado of fresh air in a stale and shrinking industry".

-Noted for its trenchant support for Fianna Fáil, and particularly Bertie Ahern and latterly Brian Lenihan, it usually contains articles focused on that party and its policies, often at the expense of other political groups in the state.
-The Government's former Minister for Defence, Willie O'Dea writes a weekly column for the newspaper.
-The former partner of Bertie Ahern, Celia Larkin has also started writing as a columnist for the newspaper following the closure of her beauty salon business.
+It often supported Fianna Fáil, particularly Bertie Ahern and then Brian Lenihan, with articles focused on that party and its policies.
+That Government's former Minister for Defence, Willie O'Dea has written columns for the newspaper.
+Other politicians to have written columns for the newspaper include Fine Gael's former Minister for Justice Alan Shatter and former Labour Party TD Michael McNamara.